Ashana2004/Store_ratingapp/README.md

 - Manage store profiles
 - View ratings and feedback for their stores
 - Track store performance metrics
-- Responsive dashboard with rating analytics
+- Responsive dashboard with rating

 ### For Administrators
 - Comprehensive admin dashboard